ptah-sh/ptah-server/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Ptah.sh services, please send an e-mail to Bohdan Shulha via [b.shulha@icloud.com](mailto:b.shulha@icloud.com).
+If you discover a security vulnerability within Ptah.sh services, please send an e-mail to Bohdan Shulha via [contact@ptah.sh](mailto:contact@ptah.sh).
 All security vulnerabilities will be promptly addressed.

 ## License